What is a Computer and Information Research Scientist?

 How much do Computer and Information Research Scientists make in different U.S. states?

 |District of Columbia||$127,900|

-Tools & Technologies Used by Computer and Information Research Scientists
+What Tools do Computer and Information Research Scientists Use?

 - Microsoft Excel

 - Data entry software